-In cooperation with The Learning Lab, De Balie, and several experts, Waag Society’s Creative Learning Lab organized a professional development course for teachers about maker education.
+Waag Society’s Creative Learning Lab annually organizes a professional development course for teachers in maker education.
 Teachers get acquainted with the newest maker technologies—like digital fabrication, 3D printing, electronics, and programming.
 But most of all, they get to experience being a learner again.
 They get to be inspired, and to make what they always wanted to make.

 Today, kids are growing up in an entirely new society—a society in which technology is becoming more important every day.
 Yet, within our educational system, we still prepare children to function in an antiquated society.
 We need citizens with skills for the 21st century: literacy, ICT literacy, creativity, teamwork, problem solving, and informed citizenship.
 These skills enable young people to play an active role in society, thereby improving their living environment and social opportunities.